Artamm/Practice/README.md

 # Practice
  Mostly old projects created during studying.
 Consists of:
  - Small projects on Java and C# (Library, Dictionary, etc.)
- - Algorithms exersices
+ - Algorithms exercises

 Will be updated with time.